 A Binder Full of NPCs: A Convergence of Thoughts on Female Protagonists in Games

-So this has been mulling around in my head for a couple of weeks now, but I’m just now getting a chance to sit down and write about it.
-When the thought first came to me I wanted to write about Aisha Tyler’s comments about the increased numbers of female characters in video games and actually mentioned the diversity in the NPCs milling around Chicago in Ubisoft’s Watch_Dogs as well as the fact that TellTale’s The Walking Dead games had Clem, who was also “probably half-Asian”.
+So this has been rolling around in my head for a couple of weeks now, but I’m just now getting a chance to sit down and write about it.
+When the thought first came to me I wanted to write about Aisha Tyler’s comments about the increased numbers of female characters in video games, as she mentioned the diversity in the NPCs milling around Chicago in Ubisoft’s Watch_Dogs as well as the fact that TellTale’s The Walking Dead games had Clem, who was also “probably half-Asian.”
 In that same response she talked about being able to make your own characters in games like Mass Effect and Fallout (but ignores the fact that the only thing that really changes about the character when you change sex in those cases is the skin) and MMORPGs (don’t get me started on the issues there with armor and jiggle physics).

 The truth is that we really shouldn’t be surprised by Ubisoft’s refusal to give us a fully fleshed out, full fledged, not released on a handheld console that has a seriously limited install base female protagonist considering their past track record with female and minority NPCs even.
 Sadly (and ironically), Aisha Tyler is right, female characters are everywhere in videogames.
 On every street corner, on every stripper pole, in every trash can, and in every situation where being scantily clad could be a possibility (or not).